Do you need to value a retail pet store? Here are some industry statistics to consider first:

 In fact, 97.7% of pet retail businesses have 24 or fewer employees.
 Together these small, local businesses generate about 68.7% of the industry total annual revenues.

 Well-established, successful pet retail businesses develop loyal customer following.
 The result is highly stable earnings year after year.
-Such cash cow operations are attractive acquisition targets.
+And such cash cow operations are attractive acquisition targets.

 Hence, an excellent way to estimate the fair market value of your pet retail store is to study the recent sales of similar businesses.